Jean Nguza Karl-i-Bond: Exile

 In 1981, while on a private visit to Brussels with his wife, Nguza fled into exile, where he attempted to unite the exiled Zairean opposition and testified against Mobutu in front of U.S. Congress hearings, outlining, in graphic detail, Mobutu's theft of hundreds of millions of dollars from the country's treasury and its subsequent deposit in foreign banks.

 Nguza published Mobutu ou l'incarnation du mal zaïrois, which was highly critical of the regime.
 Even so, Mobutu forgave him, invited him back home, and appointed him as ambassador to Washington in 1986.

 After the proclamation of the Third Republic, and the subsequent legalization of opposition parties in 1990, Nguza started his own party, the Union of Federalists and Independent Republicans.
 He later replaced Étienne Tshisekedi as Prime Minister, after Tshisekedi tried to block Mobutu from accessing cash at the central bank.
 Nguza was regarded by other members of the Sacred Union (of which his party was a member) as a "traitor" because of this, and he subsequently left the Sacred Union.
 His party formed a new coalition, the Alliance of Patriotic Forces, which was committed to political reform but rejected "extremist" stances.
 The relationship between Tshisekedi and Nguza deteriorated considerably, and armed clashes, many taking on ethnic dimensions and resulting in considerable loss of life, broke out between their respective supporters, further contributing to the instability and chaos prevalent in the country.

 After Laurent Kabila seized power, Nguza fled into exile in South Africa.
 He suffered a cardiac arrest in 1995, and was forced to undergo medical care for many years.
-Nguza returned to Zaire (by then renamed the Democratic Republic of the Congo) to die, where he did so at a private clinic in Kinshasa.
+Nguza returned to Zaire (by then renamed the Democratic Republic of the Congo), where he died at a private clinic in Kinshasa.